Armando Evangelista: Career

+Vitória Guimarães

-In the summer of 2010, three seasons after finishing his professional career as a player, Evangelista embarked on his managerial career by taking charge of Vitória S.C.'s under-19 team.
-After two seasons there, he departed to take charge of F.C.
-Vizela in the third tier.
+In the summer of 2010, three seasons after finishing his professional career as a player, Evangelista embarked on his managerial career by taking charge of Vitória Guimarães's under-19 team.
+After two seasons there, he departed to take charge of Vizela in the third tier.

 Evangelista's stay with Vizela was short-lived, and in April 2013 he returned to Vitória to manage its reserve side in Segunda Liga until the end of the season.
 Despite claiming 9 points from a possible 21, he was unable to prevent relegation to the third tier.